jsailo/notes/docs/tutorial-docusaurus/pushing-your-docusaurus-file-changes-to-github.md

 ---
 sidebar_position: 3
 slug: pushing-your-docusaurus-file-changes-to-github
-title: Pushing your changes to Github
+title: Pushing your docusaurus file changes to Github
 ---

 ## Pushing your changes to Github